okanbulut/eirm/README.md

 ```
 The `mod0` object is essentially a `glmerMod`-class object from the `lme4` package ([Bates, Maechler, Bolker, & Walker, 2015](https://www.jstatsoft.org/article/view/v067i01)).

+***
+### Example 2: EIRM for dichotomous responses

+The following example shows how to use item-related and person-related explanatory variables to explain dichotomous responses in the verbal aggression data set.

 ```R
 data("VerbAgg")
 mod1 <- eirm(formula = "r2 ~ -1 + situ + btype + mode + (1|id)", data = VerbAgg)